CyrilleB79/winMag/readme.md

 * Keep Windows Magnifier command window always on top:
   If unchecked, the Magnifier's control window will not be kept always on top of other windows.
+* Report color filter
+  If checked, the used color filter is reported when you use the `Windows+Control+C` toggle command.

 ## Commands added by this add-on